aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 The first line shows that 50 key switches were ordered from WASD while only 42 were needed.
-In fact, the unit price of these switches was lower when ordering 50 and it turned out to be cheaper.
+In fact, their unit price was lower when ordering 50 and it turned out to be cheaper.

 | Description                                                                                                                 | Reference         | Provider                                                       | Qty | Unit price | Total price |
 |:----------------------------------------------------------------------------------------------------------------------------|:------------------|:---------------------------------------------------------------|----:|-----------:|------------:|